This tutorial covers the following topics:

-A new page will be loaded in phpMyAdmin showing the selected database.
-In order to proceed with the backup click on the Export tab:
+A new page will be loaded showing the structure of the selected database.
+To create a backup of the database, click the Export tab.

 A download window will pop up prompting for the exact place where you would like to save the file on your local computer.
 It is possible that the download starts automatically.
 This depends on your browser's settings.